Wireless data war: Spark ditches datacap for business broadband

 Spark is only offering unlimited fixed-wireless data for business customers, although it's residential fixed-wireless plans recently got bumped-up limits and now offer up to 600GB a month (that is, enough for watching Netflix every night) for $85/month.

-The telco recently reported it now has 142,000 fixed wireless customers, which analysts say is good for its bottom line because it transfers some $50 million a year from landline network operator Chorus's pocket to its own as Spark keeps nearly all the revenue from a connection.
+The telco recently reported it now has 142,000 fixed wireless customers, which analysts say is good for its bottom line because it transfers some $50 million a year from landline network operator Chorus' pocket to its own as Spark keeps nearly all the revenue from a connection.

-Vodafone NZ's new owners are keen to join the party, with the publically stated aim of increasing their fixed-wireless customer numbers from some 46,000 to more than 100,000 over the next couple of years.
+Vodafone NZ's new owners are keen to join the party, with the publicly stated aim of increasing their fixed-wireless customer numbers from some 46,000 to more than 100,000 over the next couple of years.

 And whereas Spark has different fixed-wireless plans for home and business, Vodafone's new fixed-wireless plans launched last month can be used by consumers or businesses - though it skews to smaller and home offices.